Amy Burgin, Ph.D. 2007 Michigan State University, B.A. 2002 Coe College

 Janaye Hanschu (She/her), EEB Master’s student (Jan 2019-present)

-Janaye completed her undergrad at KSU (Dec 2017) and worked for a year as a research assistant in Dr. Lydia Zeglin’s lab.
-She will be started her MS in EEB in January 2019.
+After completing her undergrad at KSU (Dec 2017), Janaye worked for a year as a research assistant in Dr. Lydia Zeglin’s lab.
+She started her M.S. in EEB in January 2019.
 Janaye spent a lot of time in our lab in Spring 2018 assisting with the field and lab work for the Kansas River Nitrogen project (Farmland).
-She is also assisting with large mesocosm (tank) experiments to understand how nutrients affect harmful algal blooms.
+Janaye’s work focuses on understanding the biogeochemical triggers of harmful algal blooms (HABs) in midwestern lakes.